The 7 Reasons Why Depression is More Common in Women

 Compared to men, women are twice as likely to develop depression.

 [Article revised on 28 April 2020.]

 Figures for the lifetime prevalence of depression vary according to the criteria used to define depression.
 Using DSM-IV's criteria for 'major depressive disorder' which are similar to the ICD-10 criteria for 'moderate depression', the lifetime prevalence of depression is about 15 percent and the point prevalence about 5 percent.
 This means that an average person has about a one in seven (15 percent) chance of developing depression in the course of his or her lifetime, and about a 1 in 20 (5 percent) chance of suffering from it at this very point in time.

-2. Compared to men, women are much more subjected to fluctuating hormone levels.
-This is especially the case around the time of childbirth and at the menopause, both of which are associated with an increased risk of developing depression.
+1. Compared to men, women are more subjected to fluctuating hormone levels.
+This is especially the case around the time of childbirth and the menopause, both of which are associated with an increased risk of developing depression.

-3. Women are more ruminative than men, that is, they tend to think about things more—which, though a very good thing, may also predispose them to developing depression.
-In contrast, men are more likely to react to difficult times with stoicicism, anger, or substance misuse.
+3. Women are more ruminative than men, that is, they tend to think about things more—which, although generally a good thing, may predispose them to developing depression.
+In contrast, men are more likely to respond to difficult times with stoicism, anger, or alcohol or drug misuse.

 5. Women come under more stress than men.
-Not only do they have to go work just like men, but they may also be expected to bear the brunt of maintaining a home, bringing up children, caring for older relatives, and putting up with all the sexism!
+Not only do they have to go to work just like men, but they may also be expected to bear the brunt of maintaining a home, bringing up children, caring for older relatives, and, after all that, putting up with all the sexism!

-7. Women are more likely to seek out a diagnosis of depression.
-They are more likely to consult a physician and more likely to discuss their feelings with the physician.
-Conversely, physicians (whether male or female) may be more likely to make a diagnosis of depression in a woman.
+7. Finally, women are more likely to seek out a diagnosis of depression.
+They are more likely to consult a doctor and more likely to discuss their feelings with the doctor.
+Conversely, doctors, both male and female, may be more inclined to diagnose depression in a woman.

 Perhaps you can think of some other reasons why depression is twice as common in women than in men, in which case please let us know in the comments section.